Webdown404/traefik/README.md

 ## Trusted Certificates

-To avoid CA security alerts you can use mkcert to generate trusted certificates.
+To allow HTTPS, this project uses [mkcert](https://github.com/FiloSottile/mkcert) to generate trusted self-signed SSL certificates.

 ### Generate Certificates

-Make sure the `domains` environment variable in `docker-compose.override.yml` lists all the domains you need:
+Make sure the `DOMAINS` environment variable in `docker-compose.override.yml` lists all the domains you need:

 ```yaml
 services: